robm26/tester/setup/README.md

 ### environment setup
-1. Open the AWS console and set the region to us-east-1 (N. Virginia)
+1. Open the AWS console and set the region to us-east-1 (N. Virginia), or your desired region.
 2. Open Cloudshell
 3. Within Cloudshell, clone this repository: